mpv-player/mpv/DOCS/man/mpv.rst

 DESCRIPTION
 ===========

-**mpv** is a movie player based on MPlayer and mplayer2.
+**mpv** is a media player based on MPlayer and mplayer2.
 It supports a wide variety of video file formats, audio and video codecs, and subtitle types.
 Special input URL types are available to read input from a variety of sources other than disk files.
 Depending on platform, a variety of different video and audio output